 Startup Sequence.
 When you turn your computer on, it looks for the operating system files.
 Use the Startup Sequence option to tell your computer where to look for these files.
-The computer can search for these files on a diskette, an adapter card, a network, or a Hard Disk.
+The computer can search for these files on a diskette, an adapter card, a network, or a hard disk.

 Power Switch.
 If you see this option, and your computer is plugged into a power strip, choose the Power Strip setting to turn your computer on from the switch on the power strip.
 Choose the On/Off setting to turn the computer on from the on/off button on your computer.
-If you are using Rapid Resume, you should turn the computer on from the computer's on/off button.
+If you are using Rapid Resume, you should choose the On/Off setting.